 If you have a receiver with SBUS output, then you should connect the SBUS wire to the S pad on the BetaFPV board.

-The same goes for the DSM Spectrum receivers.
-The SBUS signal wire should be connected to the S pad.
+For the DSM Spectrum receivers the SBUS signal wire should be connected to the R2 (UART2) pad.

 If you want to connect the TBS Crossfire Nano receiver, then you should connect signal and telemetry wires as shown below.